koushikroy-440/koushikroy-440/README.md

 ## I'm a Brother,Son,Developer and learner!

-A passionate self-taught frontEnd web developer from India.
+A passionate self-taught Full Stack Web Developer from India.

 - 🔭 I’m currently working on a vue js project!
 - 🌱 I’m currently learning everything 🤣